ibm-cloud-docs/vmwaresolutions/vmonic/trbl_timeout_vc_console.md

 {:troubleshoot: data-hd-content-type='troubleshoot'}
 {:support: data-reuse='support'}

-# Why did I timeout while connecting to the VMware vSphere Web Client?
+# Why did I timeout while I was connecting to the VMware vSphere Web Client?
 {: #trbl_timeout_vc_console}
 {: troubleshoot}
 {: support}

-When you try to connect to the vSphere Web Client, you might get the following timeout error:
+When you try to connect to the VMware vSphere® Web Client, you might get the following timeout error:
 {: tsSymptoms}

 `The server at <IP_address> is taking too long to respond.`